6 Defensive Stocks to Watch

 Verizon is a household name, and the company has well over 100 million subscribers.
 It also serves 99% of the Fortune 500 companies.
 Verizon has built a powerful brand that reaches into more than 150 countries.

 Verizon is one of the top defensive stocks due to its reach along with its recurring revenue streams.
 Customers tend to cut these services last when they fall on tough financial times.
 This has helped Verizon survive many downturns since its start in 1983.

 Verizon has paid a dividend for more than 30 consecutive years.
-Its current yield is above 4%, and that’s hard to beat in our low-interest-rate world.
-The recent payout ratio also comes in below 60%.
+Its current dividend yield comes in close 5%, and that’s hard to beat in our low-interest-rate world.
+The recent payout ratio also comes in below 50%.
 So it looks pretty safe going forward.

 Flowers Foods Keeps Paying Shareholders